openshift/enhancements/enhancements/storage/csi-driver-install.md

 In case there was no AWS / Manila CSI driver operator running during the update, CSO installs the corresponding operator as during installation, so user has a CSI driver running after update.

+### Un-installation

+It is not possible to un-install a CSI driver / operator installed by cluster-storage-operator.
+Similarly to in-tree volume plugins that can't be un-installed, OCP will provide a default set of CSI drivers after installation for each cluster.
+Explicitly, deletion of a CSI driver CR will not result in CSI driver un-installation.
+Users that want to use their own / upstream CSI drivers must set the operator `Unmanaged` and delete the CSI driver manually, just like with any other cluster-scope OCP component.

 ### Documentation
 We require 3rd party CSI driver vendors to ship their CSI drivers via OLM.
 In order to prove that OLM has necessary capabilities, OCP will ship a sample CSI driver + CSI driver operator via OLM, together with a set of recommendations